Validated Patterns

 # Values for S3 bucket access

-# Bucket base name used for xray images
+# Bucket base name used for image-generator and image-server applications.

 bucketBaseName: "xray-source"